l33tdaima/l33tdaima/p274m/README.md

 To improve performance of comparison based sort, we think of counting sort which has limitation that values should not dramatically greater than size N. Since h-index is upper bound to N, all the citations greater than N are counted into N.
 - Count each citation value's occurence as we do in counting sort, citation values ranges from 0 to N.

-- Iterate from right to left, cv = N ..
-0, accumulate a sum at each value, which tells us how many papers have citations greater than cv
+- Iterate from right to left, h = N ..
+0, accumulate a sum at each value, which tells us how many papers have citations greater than h

 For example: citations = [1,3,2,3,100]
 citations | 0 | 1 | 2 | 3 | 4 | 5